hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

   + widely used technique in signal processing
   + higher dimensional data represented by a much lower dimensional code
   + situation: a data lying a linear manifold in the high dimensional space
-  + task: finding a data manifold and projecting the data onto the manifold = representation on the manifold $\ni$ orthogonal directions not variation much in the data $\implies$ not losing much information
+  + task: finding a data manifold and projecting the data onto the manifold = representation on the manifold $\to$ orthogonal directions not variation much in the data $\implies$ not losing much information
   + operation:
     + standard principal components methods: efficient
     + neural network w/ one linear hidden layer and linear output layer: inefficient